Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Right."
 Mason limped toward the door and sealed it while Dog threw himself at the captain’s desk and hailed the warships outside.

 *"Gene Roddenberry,* this is Captain Wagner.
-You boys better get over here quick, we just had some kinda mutiny…" He flinched at the sound of a heavy impact on the door. "...Think the whole fuckin’ crew’s gone berserk!"
+You boys better get over here quick, we just had some kinda mutiny..."
+He flinched at the sound of a heavy impact on the door. "...Think the whole fuckin’ crew’s gone berserk!"

 The voice that came over was grim. *"Aye.
 We were expecting that.
 Prepare to be boarded.
 We’re going to be forceful about it.
 Advise your crew to surrender immediately, or suffer the consequences."*